 When competing against enterprise retailers, how you play the game is just as important as being in it at all.
 Examining the value of warranty programs, the key measures of success are CX and operational efficiency.
 Operational efficiency that works in earnest doesn’t cut corners.
 Instead it comes as teams find and adopt better ways to build on the basics.
 With efficiency and CX in mind, Apple, Walmart and Amazon partner with product insurers to offer product protection in addition to manufacturers’ warranties.
 These four reasons are why:

-With insurance companies and admins crossing the T's, manufacturers and retailers are free to focus on developing the core functions of their business.
+Focus With insurance companies and admins crossing the T's, manufacturers and retailers are free to focus on developing the core functions of their businesses.

 Boxes that your product warranty should check: